estensen/file-uploader/README.md

 $ go run main.go
 ```

-Open `index.html` in a browser and navigate to `http://localhost:8080/upload` to upload a png image.
+Open `index.html` in a browser and navigate to `http://localhost:8080/upload` to upload a files.